 Deadline: June 1st

-Worth $3,100 per semester or $6,200 total, the Walmart Foundation First Generation Scholarship is awarded by the Thurgood Marshall College Fund (TMCF) to minority college freshmen whose parents didn’t finish an undergraduate degree.
-Selected recipients will attend of the United States’ 47 public HBCUs, exhibit leadership ability, have unmet financial need on the FAFSA, possess a cumulative GPA surpassing 2.5, and be recommended by a high school counselor.
+The Walmart Foundation First Generation Scholarship is worth $3,100 per semester or $6,200 total.
+It’s awarded by the Thurgood Marshall College Fund to minority college freshmen whose parents didn’t finish an undergraduate degree.
+Selected recipients must attend of the United States’ 47 public HBCUs.
+They must exhibit leadership ability and have unmet financial need on the FAFSA.
+They must also possess a cumulative GPA of 2.5 or higher.
+Applicants must be recommended by a high school counselor.

 Contact